 (2) Take the bike trail that leads north to the Milwaukee County Research Park, go west on Research Drive, cross highway 100 to Potter, and follow Potter until it joins the Oak Leaf Trail

 b.
 Blue Mound.
 After crossing the Menomonee River on Wisconsin Ave, the bicyclist can swing south and continue west on Blue Mound.
 The eastern part is a wide boulevard.
 Around Hawley are marked bike lanes.
 Continuing west, traffic becomes heavier, particularly around the intersection with US 45 and Highway 100, but there is a wide curb/parking lane.
-(In Brookfield the right hand lane is restricted to buses and bicycles.)
+(In Brookfield signs restrict the right hand lane to buses and bicycles.)

 c.
 Highland Blvd.
 This is the best route for bicyclists from downtown to 37th St. West of 12th St, Highland is a boulevard with low traffic.
 To continue west from 37th, there are two routes: